saphanaacademy/Spatial/ESRI_S4HANA/exercises/preReqs.md

 For the HANA 'sidecar' there are two options depending on what you want to accomplish.
 The first option will be to emulate having a sidecar and just use the HANA database that is on the S/4HANA trial appliance.
 The second option will be to use a HANA database on SAP Cloud Platform.
 The latter option is of course more work and potentially more expensive.

+## Help & FAQ

+For more info on using the S/4HANA trial and the SAP Cloud Appliance Library please see [this help page.](s4hHelp.md)

 ## <a name="steps"></a> Steps

 Here are the steps for completing the exercise prerequisites.